History and Mission

 Now in his fifth season with the PSO, Music Director Rossen Milanov continues to take the orchestra to new artistic heights.
 Under Milanov’s direction, the PSO is praised for offering audiences “characteristically bold” performances; “the orchestra’s impassioned interpretations are one of its key strengths, and so is the programming itself” (The Star-Ledger, 2013).
 Mr. Milanov firmly believes in the PSO’s mission to deliver new classical music to its audiences; “he has worked to enhance the musical experience for what he called his ‘highly intelligent, sophisticated audience here’ by weaving additional learning opportunities into the group’s concerts” (The New York Times, 2014).
 His concert programs frequently feature the works of living composers who are introduced to the community through PSO Behind the Music discussions and pre-concert talks.

 The orchestra is widely recognized as one of the region’s finest music organizations.
-As a cultural centerpiece of the Princeton community, the PSO regularly partners with the Princeton University Art Museum, the Institute for Advanced Study, the Princeton Public Library, and the The Princeton Adult School, in addition to dozens of Central New Jersey schools.
-The PSO reaches even more audiences with a new partnership with The College of New Jersey featuring PSO concerts and events held at the beautiful Mildred and Ernest E. Mayo Concert Hall.
+As a cultural centerpiece of the Princeton community, the PSO regularly partners with the Princeton University Art Museum, the Institute for Advanced Study, the Princeton Public Library, The Princeton Adult School, and the Princeton Garden Theatre in addition to dozens of Central New Jersey schools.
+The PSO has initiated additional partnerships in the 2015-2016 season with Westminster Conservatory, the community music school of Westminster College of the Arts of Rider University, and with the Princeton Festival.

 The PSO is a member of the League of American Orchestras, a professional organization dedicated to helping orchestras meet the challenges of the 21st century.

 The mission of the PSO is to provide extraordinary musical experiences and to do so as an integral part of the greater Princeton community.